vygr/ChrysaLisp/docs/ENVIRONMENT.md

 typing `(penv (env))` at the REPL prompt.
 I'm not going to print that here as it's way too big, but that is the boot environment that all Lisp processes have as their shared parent environment.
-It's populated via the `class/lisp/boot.inc` file that is evaluated for every Lisp process that launches.
+It's populated via the `class/lisp/boot.inc` file that's evaluated for every Lisp process launched.

 ### Function environments